ChurchApps/FreeShowWeb/src/routes/docs/scripture/+page.md

 In v1.5.5 a new and better scripture system got introduced.
 The default templates will use it, the content is now structured with dynamic values.
 Any template set to "Scripture" mode _(click the small arrow at the right side)_ will show the possible values when you right click a textbox and click "Dynamic values".
 This allows you to have different styling for different parts in the same textbox or in a different textbox.

-For Collections a number can be added to the value, like this: **{scripture2_reference}**.
+For Collections a number can be added to the value, like this: **scripture2_reference**, with curly brackets.
 You can use that to get just the name of a specific Bible, instead of all in one string.

 ## Search